saithevi7/DATT-2040/project/Game/README.md

 2. Press space to shoot.

-3. Shoot "enemies" to gain points
+3. Shoot "enemies" to gain points.

 4. If you get hit by the enemy, then everything resets.